MirzaLeka/JavaScript-Land/Challenges/q&A.md

 * function statement (declaration)
 * function expression

+Key __difference__ between function expression and function statement is that expressions are **not** hoisted.

 **Note**: Arrow function can only be declared as a function expression.

 **What is a Closure?**

-A closure is a feature in JavaScript where an inner function has access to the outer (enclosing) function's variables.
+A closure is a feature in JavaScript where an inner function has access to the outer (enclosing) function's variables even when the function finishes execution.
 The closure has three scope chains:
 * it has access to its own scope — variables defined between its curly brackets
 * it has access to the outer function’s variables
 * it has access to the global variables

 JavaScript variables can belong to the local or global scope.
 Global variables can be **made** local (private) with closures.

+**What is IIFE?**

+An IIFE (Immediately Invoked Function Expression) is a JavaScript function that runs as soon as it is defined.

+**What is strict equality (Identity operator) ?**

+Two variables are equal ( == ) if they have the same value: ```2 == '2' // true```

+The identity (===) operator behaves identically to the equality ( == ) operator except that the types must be the **same** to be considered equal: ```2 === '2' // false```, ```2 === 2 // true```.

+**What is strict mode, 'use strict'?**

+The purpose of "use strict" is to indicate that the code should be executed in "strict mode.
+The "use strict" directive was new in ECMAScript version 5.
+It is not a statement, but a literal expression, ignored by earlier versions of JavaScript.

+Strict mode makes several changes to normal JavaScript semantics:

+* helps you to write cleaner code, like preventing you from using undeclared variables
+* eliminates some JavaScript silent errors by changing them to throw errors
+* fixes mistakes that make it difficult for JavaScript engines to perform optimizations: strict mode code can sometimes be made to run faster than identical code that's not strict mode
+* prohibits some syntax likely to be defined in future versions of ECMAScript

 **What is React?**